devnull-cz/c-prog-lang/modules/structures.md

 #source struct-init.c

-- or using 'designated initializers' from C99:
+- or using *designated initializers* from C99:

 ```C
 struct foo_s foo = {